• Skip to primary navigation

 • Wash and dry all the vegetables.
 Thinly slice the sugar snap peas and scallions.
 Dice the cucumber.
 Trim about an inch off the ends of the asparagus.
 Pick and roughly chop the mint leaves.
 Halve the avocado, removing the pit.
 Slice lengthways.
 Juice the lemon.

-• In small bowl, add just 1 tablespoon of the lemon juice, the dried parsley and the ranch dressing.
+• In small bowl, add just 1 tbsp of the lemon juice, the dried parsley and the ranch dressing.
 Add a pinch of salt and pepper.
 Stir to combine.

-• Heat a large skillet with 2 teaspoon of olive oil over medium-high heat.
-Add the asparagus and let cook, undisturbed, until charred in places, 3 - 4 minutes.
+• Heat a large skillet with 2 tsp of olive oil over medium-high heat.
+Add the asparagus and let cook, undisturbed, until charred in places, 3 – 4 minutes.

 • Sprinkle the asparagus with salt and pepper, toss, and cook until tender crisp, another 2 minutes.